salmanmemon/openstack-training-labs/How to Contribute.md

   * How to Test them??

     Testing these scripts is as simple as running them.
 Although some of the scripts need the required Input parameters.

+    If you do not want to run them manually then you may run the Scripts/test_scripts.sh file.

   **Note:** No Need for Virutalbox Guest Addons for testing the scripts as units.